freohr/rpg-table-roller/README.md

 Input Options:
-  table_filepath        path to random table config file -f {list}, --format {list}
+  table_filepath        path to random table config file -f {list,chance}, --format {list,chance}
                         Format for the table file content.
+Options are:
-Options are: - 'list' [default] (contains each item as a straight simple list with comments) See the github repo (freohr/rpg-table-roller) for example table files of
+                        - 'list' [default]: contains each item as a straight simple list with comments
+                        - 'chance': each item has a chance to appears in the results, usually as a percentage
-                        the supported formats.
+                        See the github repo (freohr/rpg-table-roller) for example table files of the supported formats.

 Roll Options:
   -c COUNT, --count COUNT